Since Christie was a child she has been fascinated with books and films that ask difficult questions and inspire positive change.

 FICTION AND NARRATIVE NON-FICTION LITERATURE

-Christie Havey Smith is an author specializing in fiction and narrative non-fiction literature.
+Christie Havey Smith is an author specializing in narrative non-fiction literature.
 Since she was a child, she has been fascinated with books and films that ask difficult questions and inspire positive change.
 Christie studied television and film writing at Ohio University, and her first manuscripts were screenplays.
 She worked in story development for film companies such as Castle Rock and Dreamworks for several years, but her interest in character struggle did not stay tied to the screen.

 Christie is the author of From Three Feet off the Ground, a narrative non-fiction book about the year she dedicated to discovering her children’s view of the world.
 It is the heart song of a mother making life-changing discoveries with a view from three feet off the ground.
 She sets out wanting to remember what it means to be amazed, be free, be attentive, be present and love without limits.
 What she experiences is the spiritual discovery of herself.

 Christie is originally from Chicago and now lives in Los Angeles with her husband and three children.